mattrkleinman/GradeARunPlanner/README.md

 Python streamlit app for finding running/walking routes with specific grades, so you can plan how hilly you want your exercise to be.

-Setup: [Install OSMnx](https://osmnx.readthedocs.io/en/stable/installation.html) and project requirements, then run "streamlit run GradeARunPlanner.py" from the OSMnx environment terminal.
+Setup: [Install OSMnx](https://osmnx.readthedocs.io/en/stable/installation.html) and project requirements, then run from the OSMnx environment terminal: ```streamlit run GradeARunPlanner.py```

 Provide a starting address, total run distance, and outbound grade, and Grade A Run Planner will find routes and score how close they are to your preferences.
 Routes with a large degree of overlap will be removed, ensuring meaningfully distinct potential routes will be found.
 The best five matching routes will then be shown on an interactive map.